jpype-project/jpype/doc/userguide.rst

 installation.
 This path is needed as argument for startJVM method and should be used in favour of hardcoded paths to make your scripts more portable.
 There are several methods under the hood to search for a JVM.
-If none of them succeeds, the method will raise a JVMNotFoundException.
+If none of them succeeds, the method will raise a ``JVMNotFoundException``.

 Arguments
 :::::::::